 “It’s actually a really big task.
 What you need to do is gather enough people to create a critical mass who can keep it going, because one person can’t do it by themselves,” said Fiona.

-To get the club up and running, you’ll have to organise your first Annual General Meeting (AGM).
-The AGM is your chance to decide upon a name for the club, agree on the objectives, and most importantly, elect your Executive.
+To get the club up and running, you’ll have to organise your first Inaugural General Meeting (IGM).
+The IGM is your chance to decide upon a name for the club, agree on the objectives, and most importantly, elect your Executive.
 (Sorry – there are no dictatorships at UON).

-A good way to boost attendance for your AGM is by providing catering.
+A good way to boost attendance for your IGM is by providing catering.
 What uni student has ever said no to free pizza?

 Remember to take minutes of the meeting so you can keep track of everything that was decided.